Bg

 • At 11 months, sleep regressions may be due to the need for a sleep schedule adjustment, milestone development, hunger, and/or falling asleep with assistance.

 • Sleep regressions often impact daytime sleep too.
-At 11 months, babies may outgrow their 3 - 3.5 hour wake window and benefit from more awake time before naps.
+At 11 months, babies may outgrow their 3 - 3.5 hour wake window and benefit from a schedule that allows more awake time before naps.

 11 month sleep regression FAQ